sgoodwin/LearnYouNode/README.md

+# SPOILER ALERT
-# DO NOT READ THIS IF YOU HAVE NOT DONE THE PROBLEMS YOURSELF.
-SPOILER ALERT
+# DO NOT READ THESE SOLUTIONS THIS IF YOU HAVE NOT DONE THE PROBLEMS YOURSELF.

 I'm posting my answers to the [LearnYouNode](http://nodeschool.io/#learn-you-node) problems so people can see what I wrote and call me stupid for doing so.